Last updated: 24 May 2020

 Rights of ways are not being maintained in the usual way.

 Brockhole on Windermere will be closed to all visitors for now, including the playground and the car park.
-We are cancelling and will automatically refund all bookings for all activities and classes up until 1 May.
-We will keep this refund date under review.
+We are cancelling and will automatically refund all bookings for all activities and classes for the next few weeks.
+We will keep this under review.

 Coniston Boating Centre will be closed to all visitors for now.
-The car park is closed.
-We are cancelling and will automatically refund all bookings for boat hire up until 1 May.
-We will keep this refund date under review.
+We are cancelling and will automatically refund all bookings for boat hire for the next few weeks.
+We will keep this under review.

 Our three information centres at Keswick, Bowness on Windermere and Ullswater will be closed to visitors from 18 March.
 You can contact our TIC staff for information about those areas of the National Park by email: